 Download for personal use, freely distribute link

 Margolin, Ron.
 Ethnicity and Culture as factors of Closeness among Jews.
 Up, Close and Personal: Thinking about the Jewish Peoplehood Closeness Index.
-The International School for Jewish Peoplehood Studies at Beth Hatefutsoth.
+International School for Jewish Peoplehood Studies (SJPS) at Beit Hatfutsot.
 September 2010: